Parmentrout/patrick-blog/hugo/content/post/rxjs-fun.md

 - takeUntil
 - switchMap

+These are operators that are added in a `.pipe()` before a `.subscribe()` so that we can process data in the stream, before we pull it through.

+I.e. `observable$.pipe(...).subscribe(results => ...)`

 ### map

-The `map` operator allows us to synchronously manipulate data in a pipe and return it as a different type.
+The `map` operator is one of the more commonly used operators.
+It allows us to manipulate our data stream by  pulling the existing Observable results and returning it as a different type.
 For instance if I have the following method:

     import { interval } from 'rxjs';